DLHLP2020/hw1-speech-recognition/README.md

 For more details, please click [this link](https://docs.google.com/presentation/d/1C2a1_V91EHjy3sgxy3rKWqU6hCIOOsbMWuOhYCZW5jQ) to view the slides of HW1.

 ### Start
 Please create your own private Github repo to host your files.
-The repo name should be `hw1-speech-recognition`.
-And you repo link will be `https://github.com/<YOUR_GITHUB_ID>/hw1-speech-recognition`.
-After that, your **MUST** register `<YOUR_GITHUB_ID>` with [this form](https://forms.gle/G7LohptsqnxFkpWc9), and add [TA's github account](#) to the repo collaborator, or we cannot receive your submission.
+The repo name should be `DLHLP2020-SPRING`.
+And you repo link will be `https://github.com/<YOUR_TEAM_GITHUB_ID>/DLHLP2020-SPRING`.
+After that, your **MUST** register `<YOUR_TEAM_GITHUB_ID>` with [this form](https://forms.gle/G7LohptsqnxFkpWc9), and add TA's github account (DLHLP2020-TA) to the repo collaborator, or we cannot receive your submission.

 ### Dataset
-In the starter code of this repository, we have provided a shell script for downloading and extracting the dataset for this assignment.
+In this repository, we have provided a shell script for downloading and extracting the dataset for this assignment.
 For Linux users, simply use the following command.

     bash ./get_dataset.sh
 The shell script will automatically download the dataset and store the data in a folder called `data/DLHLP/`.
 Note that this command by default only works on Linux.
 If you are using other operating systems, you should download the dataset from [this link](https://docs.google.com/uc?export=download&id=1daFU8tPPUyhN7Fc6JUTohEfHXIn6ZDgq) and unzip the compressed file manually.

-> ⚠️  ***Warning*** ⚠️
-> You should keep a copy of the dataset only in your local machine. **DO NOT** upload the dataset to this remote repository.
+You should keep a copy of the dataset only in your local machine. **DO NOT** upload the dataset to this remote repository.
 If you extract the dataset manually, be sure to put them in a folder called `data/` under the root directory of your local repository so that it will be included in the default `.gitignore` file.

 ### Submission Format